NBogomolski/rsschool-cv/cv.md

 ## About me

-Being a second year student of _Belarusian State University of Informatics and Radioelectronics_, I'm seeking to reach a goal of being hired to one of many IT companies in Belarus, since it is a common practice for students of my year.
+Being a third year student of _Belarusian State University of Informatics and Radioelectronics_, I'm seeking to reach a goal of being hired to one of many IT companies in Belarus, since it is a common practice for students of my year.
 In order to achieve that I'm currently taking a course aside from university at **RS School**.
 As for my skills, I like to think I'm decent at English and a couple front-end technologies.
 My hobbies include skateboarding and playing the guitar.
 All in all, my top priority at the moment is getting the desired job.

 ## Skills